hotwax/oms-documentation/netsuite/Flows/SalesOrder/giftcardorders.md

 The process of synchronizing physical gift card orders from HotWax Commerce to NetSuite remains straightforward like any other order item.

 Upon downloading physical gift card orders, HotWax Commerce synchronizes them with NetSuite in the “Created” status.
 Once these orders are synchronized, they have their status as “Pending Fulfillment” in NetSuite.
-HotWax Commerce retrieves NetSuite sales order item line IDs and NetSuite sales order IDs, creates customer deposits in NetSuite in the “Undeposited” status, and approves physical gift card orders in HotWax Commerce.
+HotWax Commerce retrieves NetSuite sales order item line IDs and NetSuite sales order IDs.
+After that HotWax Commerce creates customer deposits in NetSuite in the “Undeposited” status, and approves physical gift card orders in HotWax Commerce.

 Approved physical gift card order items are brokered in HotWax Commerce, upon allocation, HotWax Commerce begins syncing them to systems that are responsible for fulfillment of those gift card items.